 Moving Forward to 2019

-The Daniel Island Community Foundation and resident advisory committee are currently selecting the non-profit organizations that the community will be focused on for the 2019 calendar year.
+The Daniel Island Community Foundation and resident advisory committee have chosen 12 non-profits that the community will be focused on for the 2019 calendar year.
 This year, we will be shining a light on a different non-profit organization each month of the year.
 Residents will be able to donate to any of the selected non-profits at any point throughout the year.
-If you have a non-profit organization that you are passionate about and would like to see the community support it in 2019, please email Danielle Hermann at Danielle.Hermann@dicommunity.org.
-We will be selecting the organizations the week of January 21st, so please have suggestions in by January 20th, 2019.

 January’s Non-Profit: Water Missions International